STEELISI/customdocs/changes/add/content/en/docs/Experimentation/classes/index.md

 # Account Setup

-Instructors should open their account <a href="https://launch.sphere-testbed.net">here</a> and create an organization for their class (Organizations are on the left menu as the user is logged on).
-Then please post a support ticket for SPHERE ops to approve the organization. **You need to do this only once per class.
+Instructors should open their account <a href="https://launch.sphere-testbed.net">here</a> and create an organization for their class (Organizations are on the left menu as the user is logged on). **Please select a short name, like cs322 or usc201 and specify category Class**.
+Then please [post a support ticket](mailto:contact-project+mergetb-support-email@incoming.gitlab.com) for SPHERE ops to approve the organization. **You need to do this only once per class.
 Next semester you can reuse the same organization.
 If another instructor teaches the same class they can also reuse the same organization.**

 Students will have their account automatically set up by their instructor.